jackha/midi-footcontroller-arduino/README.rst

 License MPL v2.0, originally written by Jack Ha.

 The foot controller has 2 expression pedal inputs and 8 momentary buttons and was made using an Arduino Uno.
+I'm using this pedal with an Eventide H9.
+Awesome fx pedal, but not enough buttons :-)

 Preset mode:
 Page Up, Page Down, Tuner, Mode